 British Landscape Paintings

-I’m mesmerised by the effects of light: how sunlight breaks through clouds, how the rain clouds bring drama to the high moorland landscape.
+I’m mesmerised by the effects of light: how sunlight breaks through clouds, how the rain clouds bring drama to the high moorland landscape, how sunsets create contrasts that defy description with just words.
 Colours amaze me: subtle greys and pale misty tints in the woods in the rain, the fresh green of new leaves in the spring, the contrasting reds, orange and blues of a dramatic sunset over the sea.
 Faces and figures intrigue me: strangers, portraits of loved-ones and relatives, and quick sketches of fellow passengers on the train.
 If I can capture the essence of these things in my paintings, I’m very, very happy!

-When I finish new paintings, organise a new exhibition or have exciting news, I send out a email newsletter.
-Also you get a free copy of my ebook which contains high-resolution copies of my best paintings.
+When I finish new paintings, organise a new exhibition or have exciting news, I send out a monthly newsletter.

 The monthly newsletter also features a ‘painting of the month’ – one of my best paintings offered at a substantial discount.